smxi/inxi/README.txt

-BSD support is not as complete as GNU/Linux support due to the fact some of the data simply is not available, or is structured in a way that makes it unique to each BSD.
+BSD support is not as complete as GNU/Linux support due to the fact some of the data simply is not available, or is structured in a way that makes it unique to each BSD, or is difficult to process.
 This fragmentation makes supporting BSDs far more difficult than it should be in the 21st century.
 The BSD support in inxi is an ongoing process, with more features being added as new data sources and types are discovered.

 Note that due to time/practicality constraints, in general, only the original BSD branches will be actively supported: FreeBSD+derived; OpenBSD+derived;